Huy-M-Nguyen/Hackathon-2022/README.md

 ## 2. Loosely-coupled microservices

 - Orchestrator is self-contained service that needs only to read BPMN/DMN model, call Service Workers specified in the diagram, and record its history for audit later.
-- Service Workers are responsible for actual work, and seperated from Orchestrator:
+- Service Workers are responsible for actual work, and separated from Orchestrator:
   - Workers can be an external service, an internal call.
 It can be automated, manual, or just another child process.
   - Tech experts write glue service, and can re-use them for different Orchestrators
   - It can be easily packaged as a container, since BPMN/DMN process encourages writing decoupled service